 The clothing tools have been Integrated with Physics Assets for collision authoring.
 A new LOD pipeline for creating and replacing simulation meshes in a Clothing Data object that includes a parameter mapping system for mapping your painted parameters onto new LODs or replacement geometry which estimates lower detail LOD parameters from higher detail LOD parameters!
 It is also much easier to create clothing data in the Skeletal Mesh Editor by right clicking the mesh section to convert.

-This is in addition to all of the smaller bugfixes and improvements highlighted while the tool was experimental / early access.
+This is in addition to all of the smaller bugfixes and improvements highlighted while the tool was experimental / beta.

 Note: APEX file import still available for those preferring a DCC pipeline